 Or, another common method is to have the roommates divide up the bills evenly in order to distribute the responsibility.
 Doing things this way may also ensure everyone pays bills on time.
 Being late with bills can lead to fellow roommates being surprised with a service being interrupted and their credit being dinged if they are listed on the account that’s unpaid.

 You might also look into changing the due date on bills; this can sometimes be accomplished and can ease cash flow.

 Once the lease has been negotiated, the bills have all been cleared up, and everyone is in agreement, you may be considering some sort of “roommate contract” spelling out exactly what was decided upon, which everyone reads and signs.

-That way, no one can ever claim they were confused about how bills are split, when money is owed, and who is responsible for what.
+That way, no one can ever claim they were confused about the household budget and how bills are split, when money is owed, and who is responsible for what.
 It is recommended to share the fully executed contract electronically and then a printed out copy for all to review and retain.

 Sharing a Spreadsheet of Expenses

 Settling into a new home and arrangement might be a good time to finish up the admin work by creating and sharing a monthly spreadsheet of expenses.